 One aspect of high costs is paying people to do work that is manual, routine, and ultimately error-prone.
 Obviously, this is inefficient and does not provide optimal value to the firm.

 Automating such work can help cut costs, and we wrote a piece on how automation works for money managers.

 Another cost-controlling measure is reducing office space.
-COVID-19 has shown that it is possible for work to be done remotely, and consequently fewer people need to be at the office on a regular basis.
+COVID-19 showed that it is possible for work to be done remotely, and consequently fewer people need to be at the office on a regular basis.

-One of our recent articles discusses the topic of office space in more detail.
+One of our articles discusses the topic of office space in more detail.

 Singapore investment management firms can stay globally competitive by taking advantage of the unique position Singapore is in as an international trading and finance hub.

 Relying on local clientele only goes so far; they should develop a global marketing strategy, promoting the merits of Singapore's business, tax, and regulatory environment, as well as the high-quality service of the firm itself.

 High-quality service starts by improving the client experience, in ways we mentioned above.